Pre-hiring assessments play a vital role when it comes to choosing the right candidate based on a variety of requirements. In order to effectively

-Talview's Behvioral assessments allow candidates to talk and express themselves with their own words, rather than restrict their responses to a Likert scale.
-Talview uses AI, Natural Language Processing (NLP) and psycholinguistics to extract keywords from a candidate’s video interview response.
-The candidate’s words are mapped to behavioral traits using the LIWC, the largest open source dictionary of computerized text analysis.
+Talview's Behavioral assessments allow candidates to talk and express themselves with their own words, rather than restrict their responses to a Likert scale.
+Talview uses AI, Natural Language Processing (NLP), and psycholinguistics to extract keywords from a candidate’s video interview response.
+The candidate’s words are mapped to behavioral traits using the LIWC, the largest open-source dictionary of computerized text analysis.

 Hire the right talent fit for your organization

-Talview's Behavioral algorithms are based on the industry-validated big 5 and intrinsic needs and values model.
-With customizable competency mapping, this can help you hire the right talent for the roles you are looking to fill.
+Our behavioral algorithms are based on the industry-validated big 5 and intrinsic needs and values model.
+With customizable competency mapping, can help you hire the right talent for the roles you are looking to fill.

 Accurate behavioral profiling

-Talview's Behavioural assessment engines create a behavioral profile of candidates based on more than 600 data points.
-A profile is made by analyzing tone, emotion and body language of the candidates.
+Our behavioral assessment engine create a behavioral profile of candidates based on more than 600 data points.
+A profile is made by analyzing the tone, emotion, and body language of the candidates.
 The competencies can be tailored to fit the requirements of your organization and the role.
 We also have an in-house occupational psychologist who can help you create competency maps for open positions.